uberfastman/yfpy/README.md

 ```

 Typically, when the above error (or a similar error) occurs, it simply means that one of the Yahoo Fantasy Sports API calls failed and so no data was retrieved.
 This can be fixed by simply re-running data query.

+<a name="jetbrains-and-pycharm"></a>
+#### JetBrains and PyCharm

+If you are using PyCharm for development against this project and want the IDE to be aware of the installed dependencies in your Python interpreter, PyCharm currently has a bug with its `uv` integration that _requires_ the project to have the `uv` Python interpreter exists in a `.venv` directory in the project root.
+In the event that you have a `uv` Python interpreter configured elsewhere, you can run `ln -sf /path/to/uv/interpreter/directory .venv` in the YFPY project root, and then configure the Python interpreter in PyCharm to point to the Python executable in the `.venv` symbolic link, and all of your installed dependencies will show up and the IDE will be aware that they are installed.